-Washington Background Records
+Washington Background Check

 What is Background Check?

 In the United States, a county is a political and geographic subdivision of a state, usually assigned some level of governmental authority.
 Many counties are divided into smaller political or governmental units, which may provide governmental or public services.
 The importance of the county infrastructure lays on the court legal procedures and incarceration infrastructure.
 Most court cases in Washington courts begin in one of the 39 superior or trial courts located in each of the state’s 39 counties.
 Each county demonstrates a judicial power and legal power by its courts.
-All small claim cases are assigned to the county court houses, leaving them with the executive power over sentence of the case.
+All small claim cases are assigned to the county courthouses, leaving them with the executive power over a sentence of the case.

 Washington Department of Correction and Rehabilitation is entitled to govern the majority of the imprisonment in the state of Washington, excluding juvenile incarceration, federal prisons, and county jails.
-The state of Washington registers 12 state prisons held by the Washington Department of Correction and Rehabilitation, and 1 administrative federal facility.
+The state of Washington registers 12 state prisons held by the Washington Department of Correction and Rehabilitation and 1 administrative federal facility.

-A criminal record is defined as an official document that records a person’s criminal history including arrest records, warrant records, felony records, misdemeanor records and sex offender registration information.
+A criminal record is defined as an official document that records a person’s criminal history including arrest records, warrant records, felony records, misdemeanor records, and sex offender registration information.
 The information is assembled and updated from local, county and state jurisdictions, trial courts, courts of appeals as well as county and state correctional facilities.
 The standard for criminal record collection and storage varies from county to county, but the majority of Washington criminal records are organized in online record depositories that are available to the public in the form of a Criminal Background Report.

 A civil record is defined as the documents which keep, administrate, and maintain all records regarding a person’s most important life events.
-These records compile such documents as birth certificates, marriage records, divorce records and death certificates.
+These records compile such documents as birth certificates, marriage records, divorce records, and death certificates.
 All the available records are gathered and stored in a permanent central registry state entity that is used to develop statistical analysis of its population presenting it to the public in a report.
-The records are compiled from the information presented by the bureaus of statistic and vital records, civil court cases and vital indexes.
+The records are compiled from the information presented by the bureaus of statistic and vital records, civil court cases, and vital indexes.

 Bankruptcy is a legal status of a person or other entity that cannot repay the debts it owes to creditors.
 In most jurisdictions, bankruptcy is imposed by a court order, often initiated by the debtor.
 While bankruptcy cases are always filed in United States Bankruptcy Court, an adjunct to the United State District Courts, bankruptcy cases, particularly with respect to the validity of claims and exemptions, are often dependent upon State law.
-The United States Code signed six types of bankruptcy under the Bankruptcy code.
+The United States Code signed six types of bankruptcy under the Bankruptcy Code.
 The most common types of personal bankruptcy for individuals are addressed in Chapter 7 and Chapter 13 which compromise straight bankruptcy and Wage Earner Bankruptcy.

-Why is Background Check is Available to the Public
+Why is Background Check is Available to the Public?

 Every person throughout the state can request access to access all public records through the assigned specialized offices within its determined terms.
-The availability of the records extends to vital records, court records, criminal records and bankruptcy information as these cases are governed by the Washington District Courts.
+The availability of the records extends to vital records, court records, criminal records, and bankruptcy information as these cases are governed by the Washington District Courts.

-What Background Check Access Mean to the Public
+What Background Check Access Mean to the Public?

 The law is similar to the Washington Open Meeting Law legislates the methods by which public meetings are held.
 The Washington Public Records Act intent is that all records maintained by state and local government entities be available for public access and copying.